PCI DSS Compliance

 Encryption, Hashing, and Tokenization

 Per every Experian industry forecast in the last five years, the number of data breaches will continue to rise.
 Ponemon Institute studies of data breaches reveal that the average cost to a US organization exceeds $200 for each compromised customer record.
 With an average of 29,000 records compromised per incident, the cost of a data breach in this country can reach well over $5 million.

-In 2018, the global average was $3.86M per breach, or $148 per record, increases of 6.4 and 4.8%, respectively.
+In 2023 alone, the global average was $4.45M per breach, according the same Ponemon study IBM annually comissions.
 In addition to the significant financial harm that results from a data breach, there is an acute loss of trust between an organization and its customers.
 Both the breach and the fallout are usually well publicized and long remembered.

-Solutions
+PCI DSS Solutions

-For example in structured data sources like normal form relational database columns and fields in flat files, IRI FieldShield users apply their choice of data classification and protection functions to PANs and other columns in an intuitive, efficient, and flexible manner under Eclipse.
+For example in structured data sources like normal form relational database columns and fields in flat files, IRI FieldShield users apply their choice of data classification and data-centric security protection functions to PANs and other columns in an intuitive, efficient, and flexible manner under Eclipse.
 For example, specification of an encryption cipher with a pass-phrase occurs in a simple dialog:

 It is also possible to encrypt/decrypt or redact PANs or PII in a dynamic data masking context, through an application that queries a database, for example.
+You can learn more about PCI DSS solutions in these top data masking tools through a live demo or free trial.

 Related Solutions